 Another area Vault users must be prepared for is a server crash or some other kind of data loss.
 There are two key factors involved when preparing for a server crash.
 First, make sure you backup your data, then make sure you backup-your-backup.
 This is done by using the Vault Utility, which is built into the software, to create a backup of all the data in your entire vault software.
 This means, after a system crash, Vault Utility allows you to get your system back and running in as little as a few hours.

+Above is how to successfully do Vault implementation and maintenance.
 Check out the session and follow along with Rich and Nigel as they demonstrate some ways of avoiding downtime and failures, and learn how Lifecycle and Revision Controls can help you take back your engineering processes.

 If you’d like to learn more about Autodesk Vault, KETIV is offering free breakfast and the “Vault-Care 101 Workshop” November 11th at Autodesk’s Lake Oswego offices at 5400 Meadows Rd.
 Suite #500, Lake Oswega, Oregon.
 Register here and find out how to get your software working 100% error-free.